 In the early 90s, Honda released the NSX – what this lacked in outright speed it made up with intelligent technology.
 If cars like the Aston Martin V8 were the brawn of the supercar world, the NSX represented the brains.
 It was crafted from aircraft-grade aluminium to make it lighter and nimbler than cars made from steel.
 Honda’s NSX gave the world a taste of the cars we could expect from Japan in the future.

-By the late 1980s, supercars looked gorgeous, sounded great, went like the clappers and the kind of thing that that people dreamt about owning when they won the lottery.
+By the late 1980s, supercars looked gorgeous, sounded great, went like the clappers and the kind of thing that people dreamt of owning when they won the lottery.
 It couldn’t get any better, could it?

 View SuperCar Infographic Here